azat-co/fullstack-javascript/chapter8/chapter8.md

           const body = JSON.stringify(obj)
 ```

 We add the headers again.
 Maybe we should write a function and call it instead of writing the headers manually.
-Wait?
-Express.js is actually will do some of it for us but it's a topic of [another book](http://proexpressjs.com):
+Wait, Express.js is actually will do some of it for us, but that's a topic for [another book](http://proexpressjs.com) (read my book *Pro Express.js* at <http://amzn.to/1D6qiqk>).
+The following code supplies the CORS headers for the response:

 ```js
           response.writeHead(200,{